-- (a) Which actors associated with the transaction are subject to verification? - (b) Please indicate how the verification is achieved.
+(a) Which actors associated with the transaction are subject to verification?

+(b) Please indicate how the verification is achieved.

-38. Pursuant to Article 1 (c) of the Recommendation, the standard expectation with regard to Question 4 is that Adherents will always verify and note whether exporters and/or applicants are listed on the publicly available debarment lists of certain named IFIs.
+37. Pursuant to Article 1 (c) of the Recommendation, the standard expectation with regard to Question 4 is that Adherents will always verify and note whether exporters and/or applicants are listed on the publicly available debarment lists of certain named IFIs.
 In this context, the IFIs signed an Agreement for Mutual Enforcement of Debarment Decisions, in April 2010 under which they agreed to enforce debarment decisions made by other participating IFIs and to cross-debar firms and individuals found to have engaged in wrong-doing in financed projects.
 All the IFIs have now implemented this Agreement and made their debarment lists publicly available: links to these lists are provided on the OECD intranet to facilitate ECAs' due diligence processes.

-39. In terms of Article 1 (c) of the Recommendation, 41 ECAs (36 ECG ECAs, Brazil/ABGF, Brazil/BNDES and the three ECAs of Russia) meet the requirement by always verifying and noting whether exporters and/or applicants are listed on the publicly-available IFI debarment lists, while Brazil/BB, Colombia, Latvia, and the United States/USDA do not always do so:
+38. In terms of the requirement of Article 1 (c) of the Recommendation, 42 ECAs (37 ECG ECAs, Brazil/ABGF, Brazil/BNDES and the three ECAs of Russia) always verify and note whether exporters and/or applicants are listed on the publicly-available IFI debarment lists, while Brazil/BB, Colombia and the United States/USDA do not always do so:

-- Brazil/BB has responded "No" to Question 4, however, its staff will start soon to check if the exporter and the lending bank (legal persons) are listed on the IFI debarment lists, on the Registration Integrated System of the National Registry of Inapt and Suspended Companies (CEIS) and on the National Registry of Punished Companies (CNEP) at the time of the application; - Colombia implements a similar procedure to check against anti-money laundering and anti-terrorist lists, and commented that its procedure could be developed to include verification against IFI debarment lists of bribery (cf. answer to Question 22); - Latvia checks both the exporters and applicants against IFI bribery debarment lists if the volume of the export transaction exceeds EUR 200 000, and the buyer is either a budgetary institution or 50% or more of its shares is owned by a public person; and - The United States/USDA implements a verification procedure against the US Government's debarment list and is reviewing to see how verification against IFI debarment lists may be incorporated into its current system.
+• Brazil/BB has responded "No" to Question 4; however, it has previously responded that, in future, its staff may start to check if the exporter and the lending bank (legal persons) are listed on the IFI debarment lists, on the Registration Integrated System of the National Registry of Inapt and Suspended Companies (CEIS) and on the National Registry of Punished Companies (CNEP) at the time of the application;

+- Colombia implements a similar procedure to check against anti-money laundering and anti-terrorist lists, and has previously commented that it could develop this procedure to include verification against the IFI debarment lists (cf. answer to Question 22); and - The United States/USDA implements a verification procedure against the US Government's debarment list and has previously stated that it would review whether verification against the IFI debarment lists might be incorporated into its current system.

-40. Of the 41 ECAs that meet fully the requirement of Article 1 (c) of the Recommendation, all 41 ECAs verify and note whether exporters are listed on the debarment lists; and all but four14 ECAs do so for the applicants (when not the exporter).
-In addition, of these 41 ECAs, 22 go beyond the requirements of the Recommendation by verifying also whether other parties involved in the export transaction, such as banks, agents and intermediaries, are listed on the debarment lists.
+39. Of the 42 ECAs that meet fully the requirement of Article 1 (c) of the Recommendation, all 42 ECAs verify and note whether exporters are listed on the debarment lists; and all but five ECAs do so for the applicants (when not the exporter).
+In addition, of these 42 ECAs, 22 go beyond the requirements of the Recommendation by verifying also whether other parties involved in the export transaction, such as banks, agents and intermediaries, are listed on the debarment lists.